 What is organic pea protein isolate?

-Organic pea protein isolate is the purest form of pea protein, containing 80% pea protein.
+Organic pea protein isolate is the purest form of pea protein, containing 85% pea protein.
 Pea protein is an animal-free supplement made from extracting the soluble pea protein from yellow split peas.
 The process for extraction is mild without the use of chemical solvents; thus, the functional properties are maintained and deliver nutritional value.
-Pea protein is also hypoallergenic making ideal with for lactose intolerance and soy allergies.
+Pea protein is also hypoallergenic making it ideal for lactose intolerance and soy allergies.
 Digestibility is one of the most important benchmarks for determining the efficiency of a protein supplement.
-Animal protein is built differently, and in order for the human body to utilise the amino acids in animal protein, the body has to expend more energy into digesting it and breaking it down into amino acids.
+Animal protein is built differently, and in order for the human body to utilize the amino acids in animal protein, the body has to expend more energy into digesting it and breaking it down into amino acids.
 As a 100% plant-based vegan protein, pea protein has an extremely high digestibility of 98%, making it a rich source of highly bio-available and easily accessible amino acids.

 How much protein will I get by consuming Unived Pea Protein Isolate?

 You get 25 grams of organic pea protein with each serving.

 Depending on your weight and level of physical activity, you should easily be able to tailor your intake to meet your recommended dietary intake of protein.
 Please refer to our intake guidelines mentioned above to determine how much protein your body requires.

 How is Unived Pea Protein Isolate different from whey protein?